As the world around us changes, we need to look beyond the here and now to make the most of the new world of work.

 The first stage is “tweak, expand and redefine” our jobs.
 Doing things differently, and doing new things, immediately changes our networks too, feeding change by moving beyond the people who simply reinforce the status quo.

 - taking on activities outside our existing areas of expertise, our organisations, even our industries.
-That might mean a side project, joining an industry taskforce or extra-curricular activities like volunteering, mentoring or acting as a non-executive.
+That might mean a side project, joining an industry taskforce or extra-curricular activities such as volunteering, mentoring or acting as a non-executive.

 - creating a clear and consistent narrative about our values, our personal journey, the “secret sauce” or “why” that makes us unique.